open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/dashboard/configure-ingestion.md

   - **Include**: Explicitly include data models by adding a list of comma-separated regular expressions to the 'Include' field.
 OpenMetadata will include all data models with names matching one or more of the supplied regular expressions.
 All other data models will be excluded.
   - **Exclude**: Explicitly exclude data models by adding a list of comma-separated regular expressions to the 'Exclude' field.
 OpenMetadata will exclude all data models with names matching one or more of the supplied regular expressions.
 All other data models will be included.
 - **Database Service Name (Optional)**: Enter the name of Database Service which is already ingested in OpenMetadata to create lineage between dashboards and database tables.
-- **Enable Debug Log (toggle)**: Set the 'Enable Debug Log' toggle to set the default log level to debug, these logs can be viewed later in Airflow.
+- **Enable Debug Log (toggle)**: Set the 'Enable Debug Log' toggle to set the default log level to debug.
 - **Include Owners (toggle)**: Set the 'Include Owners' toggle to control whether to include owners to the ingested entity if the owner email matches with a user stored in the OM server as part of metadata ingestion.
 If the ingested entity already exists and has an owner, the owner will not be overwritten.
 - **Include Tags (toggle)**: Set the 'Include Tags' toggle to control whether to include tags in metadata ingestion.
 - **Include Data Models (toggle)**: Set the 'Include Data Models' toggle to control whether to include tags as part of metadata ingestion.